engcang/engcang.github.io/_posts/2021-01-09-Gazebo_model_Sketchup.md

     <img src="/assets/posting/20210110/s10.png" style="width:80%"  onContextMenu="return false;">
 </figure>

++ And extract the compressed Collada file downloaded here.
 <figure>
     <img src="/assets/posting/20210110/s11.png" style="width:80%"  onContextMenu="return false;">
 </figure>

++ To use the model in Gazebo, open the .bashrc located in the home directory with text editer (e.g. gedit).
+Just like the dragged part below, add the directory to GAZEBO_MODEL_PATH. (multiple paths separated by a colon)
 <figure>
     <img src="/assets/posting/20210110/s9.png" style="width:80%"  onContextMenu="return false;">
 </figure>

++ model.sdf example is as below, model name should be the same as the folder name.
+In collision, create a colliding object like the look of the .dae file, make visible objects that look like dae files in visual.
+    + If I comment out or remove either? -> I can make the object without any collision or invisible.
 ~~~xml
 <?xml version="1.0" ?>
 <sdf version='1.5'>